adap/flower/examples/vertical-fl/README.md

 # Vertical Federated Learning example

 This example will showcase how you can perform Vertical Federated Learning using Flower.
-We'll be using the Titanic dataset to train simple regression models for binary classification.
+We'll be using the [Titanic dataset](https://www.kaggle.com/competitions/titanic/data) to train simple regression models for binary classification.
+We will go into more details below, but the main idea of Vertical Federated Learning is that each clients are holding different feature sets of the same <TODO> and that the server is holding the labels of this <TODO>.

 ## Project Setup